-The statement of net position presents information on all of the District's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the difference reported as net position.
+The statement of net position presents information on all the District's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District is improving or deteriorating.
-Total assets of the District at June 30, 2019, were \$51,775,636 with capital assets, net of accumulated depreciation, accounting for \$28,587,268 of that total.
-Total deferred outflows of resources of the District at June 30, 2019 were \$10,688,660 all of which is related to post employment costs including health benefits and pension.
-Of the total liabilities of \$45,551,283, approximately 93.7% or \$42,668,639 represent liabilities related to long-term liabilities of the District.
-This is an increase of \$8,365,711 in liabilities in comparison with the prior year which was primarily caused by the increase in compensated absences of \$1,943,412 due to changes to the sick accrual payouts in the collective bargaining agreements and increases in other postemployment benefit liability and net pension liability of \$2,767,223 and \$3,802,822, respectively, due to changes in actuary assumptions and valuations.
-These increases were offset by the decrease in due to other governments related to timing of year end payments and the correction of an error and the tax refund liability due to the repayment plan.
-Total deferred inflows of resources of the District at June 30, 2019 were \$2,558,740 all of which is related to post employment costs including health benefits and pension.
+Total assets of the District at June 30, 2020 were \$56,311,420 with capital assets, net of accumulated depreciation, accounting for \$28,839,998 of that total.
+Total deferred outflows of resources of the District at June 30, 2020 were \$10,350,772 all of which is related to post employment costs including health benefits and pension.
+Of the total liabilities of \$51,847,543, approximately 94.17% or \$48,826,019 represent liabilities related to long-term liabilities of the District.
+This is an increase of \$6,296,260 in liabilities in comparison with the prior year and was primarily caused by the increase in bonds payable of \$4,415,000 issued during the year, compensated absences of \$702,902 due to salary increases and growth of the District, and increase in net pension liability of \$756,986 due to changes in actuary assumptions and valuations.
+Total deferred inflows of resources of the District at June 30, 2020 were \$3,345,753 all of which is related to post employment costs including health benefits and pension.

 The statement of activities presents information showing how the District's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes and earned but unused vacation leave).
-Total revenues for the year ended June 30, 2019 were \$32,907,199 consisting primarily of taxes and intergovernmental revenues, while total expenses were \$34,083,907.
-This resulted in a decrease in net position of \$1,176,708 or 7.6% from prior year as restated.
-The decrease was primarily caused by non-cash related expenses, including, increases in other postemployment benefit liability, pension liability and compensate absences liability.
-The District's net position still remains strong.
+Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes and earned and unused vacation leave).
+Total revenues for the year ended June 30, 2020 were \$33,325,850 consisting primarily of taxes and intergovernmental revenues, while total expenses were \$36,211,227.
+This resulted in a decrease in net position of \$2,885,377 or 20.10% from prior year.
+The decrease was primarily caused by non-cash related expenses, including, increases in other postemployment benefit liability, pension liability and compensated absences liability.
+The District's net position remains strong.